Tag Archive for: Montana

 Based in Big Sky, Montana, The PRG Group is a luxury residential and specialty commercial contractor that manages and constructs an assortment of projects varying from unique renovations to complex custom homes.

-With all of the rapid construction growth happening around southwest Montana in the last decade, this company has been at the forefront especially around the Big Sky area.
+In the last decade, there has been rapid construction growth happening around southwest Montana.
+The PRG Group construction company has been at the forefront of creating that growth, especially around the Big Sky area.

-This night was about coming together to honor the efforts of the employees who have been working so hard serving clients all year long.
+This night was about coming together to honor the efforts of the employees who have been working so hard to serve clients all year long.

 The newly renovated Rialto in downtown Bozeman was the perfect location to celebrate.

-As an outside observer photographing the event, it was clear to see that this wasn’t merely a work party but more a gathering of family and close friends.
-Like before, I found a warm reception and a fun group of folks to be around.
-These folks clearly care about each other and are proud of the work they create.
+As a Bozeman Event Photographer documenting the event, it was clear to see that this wasn’t merely a work party.
+It was more of a gathering of family and close friends.
+I found a warm reception and a fun group of folks to be around.
+This company clearly cares about each other and is proud of the work they create.
 From photographing a previous company event months ago, it was great to see a lot of familiar, smiling faces who also remembered mine.

 You might say we all picked up where we left off.

-The evening was filled with laughter, hugs, funny stories, libations and excellent appetizers and entries from The Rialto kitchen.
+The evening was filled with laughter, hugs, funny stories, libations, excellent appetizers, and dinner entries from The Rialto kitchen.

 Fairy-Lake-Bozeman-Engagement-Portrait-Photographer